Loading...

 Browse Study Guides on Amazon →As an Amazon Associate, we earn from qualifying purchases.

 Idaho does not require national certification to become a Pharmacy Technician (uncertified) or Certified Pharmacy Technician (CPhT).
-All licensing is managed through the Idaho Board of Pharmacy (DOPL).
+All licensing is managed through the Idaho Board of Pharmacy, administered by the Division of Occupational and Professional Licenses (DOPL).

 Requirements vary by state.
 Always verify current requirements with your state Board of Pharmacy.